tartley/tartley.github.io/posts/the-incal.md

 artist, Mœbius, has had a long and glorious career, knighted for his art in his native France, and he worked on other movies such as Alien, Tron, The Fifth Element, and The Abyss.

-I grabbed this in the English translation from the original French, having been intrigued by the *Pocket Essential Alan Moore*'s description of it as a contender for "the best comic in the medium's history".

 Echoes of all of these are visible throughout the consistently stunning artwork of The Incal, and it has been explicitly noted as an influence on the